Skip to content

 Create OSS Bucket

-Velero requires an object storage bucket for backups, ideally unique to a single Kubernetes cluster.
-Create an OSS bucket, replacing placeholders appropriately:
+Velero requires an object storage bucket for storing backups, ideally unique to a single Kubernetes cluster.
+Create an OSS bucket, appropriately replacing placeholders:

 BUCKET=<YOUR_BUCKET>